d4n3sh/thedaneshproject/content/posts/2012-08-06-how-to-install-google-chrome-on-linux-mint-13.md

   - 889772961

 ---
-Here's how to install Google Chrome on Linux Mint 12 &#8220;Maya&#8221;.
+Here's how to install Google Chrome on Linux Mint 12 "Maya".

 1. Download the signing key.